GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

     change ID on cherry-pick.
 When discussing the idea of supporting change ID's in Git, it was concluded that Git should preserve the change ID on cherry-pick (see [below](#git-does-not-preserve-jj-change-ids)).
 To align
-    with this Jujutsu intends to an option to their `duplicate` command that lets users control if they want a new change ID or the old one.
+    with this Jujutsu intends to add an option to their `duplicate` command that lets users control if they want a new change ID or the old one.
 This way Jujutsu users can preserve the change ID on cherry-pick and tracking cherry-picks separately in Gerrit is not needed.